 CBS has the broadcast rights to the biggest game of the season this year in the United States.
-But you might be wondering whether you can use CBS All Access to catch Super Bowl LV.
+But you might be wondering whether you can use CBS All Access (which will become Paramount+ on March 4) to catch Super Bowl LV.

 “We’re excited to broaden the availability of our Super Bowl LV stream this year," Jeff Gerttula, Executive Vice President and General Manager, CBS Sports Digital, said in a press release.
 "And we look forward to building on the incredibly strong momentum NFL football is driving on CBS All Access as a cornerstone of the extensive live sports offerings available on the service."

 So the short answer is yes, you can watch Super Bowl LV with CBS All Access — but with a few caveats.
 Here's how.

 How to watch Super Bowl 2021 on CBS All Access

 CBS All Access has two subscription options: one costs $5.99 a month and comes with limited advertising, but you can get a commercial-free package for $9.99 a month if you’d prefer to watch uninterrupted.
 There’s a seven-day free trial available, too!

 Once you’ve signed up, you can tune into the Super Bowl live feed using a huge range of platforms.
 Currently, CBS All Access is available on iOS and Android, Roku, Apple TV, Chromecast, Android TV, Xbox and PlayStation, Amazon Fire TV, Samsung, Vizio and LG smart TVs, Comcast Flex and even Facebook Portal.